-‘Goblin Market’ is a twenty-nine line poem that is separated into stanzas of different lengths.
-The lines follow a loose rhyme scheme of that’s used for sections of the poem.
+‘Goblin Market’ is a twenty-nine-line poem that is separated into stanzas of different lengths.
+The lines follow a loose rhyme scheme that’s used for sections of the poem.
 But, it is far from consistent.
 In moments, the poem has a nursery rhyme-like feel but it can be quite sinister in places.
-Plus, given the symbolism in the poem one could argue that it is a metaphor for drug addiction, or losing one’s virginity, neither of which are nursery rhyme subject matter.
+Plus, given the symbolism in the poem, one could argue that it is a metaphor for drug addiction, or losing one’s virginity, neither of which are nursery rhyme subject matter.